 The AlterPath OnBoard controls which users have access to connected devices and creates a secure path between a remote user's computer and a connected device.

-This chapter describes what users need to know in order to perform management actions on connected devices.
-The information in this chapter is needed for understanding the information and procedures in the rest of this guide and in the AlterPath OnBoard Administrator's Guide.
+Note: This introduction describes what users need to know in order to perform management actions on connected devices.
+The information in this introduction is needed for understanding the information and procedures in the rest of this guide and in the AlterPath OnBoard Administrator's Guide.